ibeuler/LAB-Reports/README.md

 - **Python**: Programming language for data analysis and modeling.
 - **Matplotlib**: Library for creating static, animated, and interactive visualizations in Python.
 - **LaTeX**: Typesetting system used for formatting reports and documents.
+You can find how its used with the enviroment from this [wiki](https://github.com/ibeuler/LAB-Reports/wiki).
 - **Jupyter Notebook**: Environment for interactive data analysis and visualization.
 - **LLMs**: Large language models and AI tools were used to enhance the readability and clarity of the reports globally.